wargio/Asus-e200ha/README.md

 Asus E200HA Custom Kernel for Arch Linux
 ========================================

+# Looks like the latest 5.x kernels now supports the audio of this machine.

 Big thanks to all the internet community

 - Linux Kernel 5.0 patches from https://github.com/heikomat/linux (thanks dude!)